bellons91/personal-tech-notes/azure/Azure Container/Azure Container Apps Authentication.md

 ---
-tags: az-204, az-900, azure, containers, azure-container-apps
+tags:
+  - az-204
+  - az-900
+  - azure
+  - containers
+  - azure-container-apps
+  - authentication
 ---

-# Azure Container Apps Authentication

 Azure Container Apps provides **built-in authentication and authorization features** to secure your external ingress-enabled container app with minimal or no code.